 The beast from the sea takes us back to Daniel 7:3, “and four great beasts came up from the sea.”
 Here, Daniel describes four beasts, and from the fourth beast comes ten horns.
 Among these ten horns, comes another horn, “a little one.”
 It is actually this little horn that is “the beast” in this prophecy.
-This little horn is the bishop of Rome, who persecutes the saints, and blasphemes God, with the help of the political power of the ten states of Europe that came out of the fallen Roman Empire.
+This little horn is the power of Satan that works through the bishop of Rome, to persecute the saints, and blaspheme God, with the help of the political power of the ten states of Europe that came out of the fallen Roman Empire.

 From Daniel’s vision, the four beasts are four kingdoms

 - An exceedingly fierce beast (called a Dragon in Revelation) – Rome, and ten horns came out from this beast.
 The ten horns, or powers that came out of Rome were described below by Machiaveli, in his history of Florence (In fact, Machiaveli was a Romanist who opposed this interpretion).